-Murcotts P Plater Driver Training Program has been developed to combat the crash rate of newly licensed drivers.
+Murcotts P Plater Driver Training Program has been developed as a specialised course for sponsored groups of young drivers.

-The greatly reduced price is being offered because newly licensed drivers are at great risk in their first 12 months of driving.
+This course was created to address the problem of newly licensed drivers being at great risk in their first 12 months of driving.
 There is a serious shortfall in post-licence driver training in Australia.
 We want to ensure that every young driver in Australia is given the opportunity to attend this program and develop life saving driving skills.

 Stereotyping young drivers as hoons and speedsters fails to recognise that most young people being injured or killed in road crashes are well intentioned, responsible drivers who were doing the right thing by the law.
 Very often their crash was as a result of misinterpreting hazards or unintentional risk taking.
 If we look at the National single vehicle, run off a straight road crashes, we find that in the last three years, 60 young drivers died and over 600 were seriously injured.
 These were not hoon drivers and the majority were travelling at or under the posted speed limit.
 They just didn't understand the situational risk because they never received appropriate training.